awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-aws-runpatchbaseline.md

 Install
 When you choose the `Install` option, `AWS-RunPatchBaseline` attempts to install the approved and applicable updates that are missing from the managed node\.
 Patch compliance information generated as part of an `Install` operation doesn't list any missing updates, but might report updates that are in a failed state if the installation of the update didn't succeed for any reason\.
 Whenever an update is installed on a managed node, the node is rebooted to ensure the update is both installed and active\. \(Exception: If the `RebootOption` parameter is set to `NoReboot` in the `AWS-RunPatchBaseline` document, the managed node isn't rebooted after Patch Manager runs\.
 For more information, see [Parameter name: `RebootOption`](#patch-manager-about-aws-runpatchbaseline-parameters-norebootoption)\.\)
 If a patch specified by the baseline rules is installed *before* Patch Manager updates the managed node, the system might not reboot as expected\.
 This can happen when a patch is installed manually by a user or installed automatically by another program, such as the `unattended-upgrades` package on Ubuntu Server\.

+### Parameter name: `AssociationId`<a name="patch-manager-about-aws-runpatchbaseline-parameters-association-id"></a>

+**Usage**: Optional\.

+`AssociationId` is the ID of an existing association in State Manager, a capability of AWS Systems Manager\.
+It's used by Patch Manager to add compliance data to a specified association\.
+This association is related to a patching operation that's [set up in a patch policy in Quick Setup](quick-setup-patch-manager.md)\.

+**Note**
+With the `AWS-RunPatchBaseline`, if an `AssociationId` value is provided along with a patch policy baseline override, patching is done as a `PatchPolicy` operation and the `ExecutionType` value reported in `AWS:ComplianceItem` is also `PatchPolicy`\.
+If no `AssociationId` value is provided, patching is done as a `Command` operation and the `ExecutionType` value report in on the `AWS:ComplianceItem` submitted is also `Command`\.

+If you don't already have an association you want to use, you can create one by running [create\-association](https://docs.aws.amazon.com/cli/latest/reference/ssm/create-association.html) the command\.

 ### Parameter name: `Snapshot ID`<a name="patch-manager-about-aws-runpatchbaseline-parameters-snapshot-id"></a>